AdaCore/training_material/courses/fundamentals_of_ada/spec_902_future_capbilities.rst

       P (V (6 ..
 10)); -- A is 0 ..
 4

 ---------------------------------------
-Fixed Lower bound For Array Types (3/3)
+Fixed Lower Bound for Array Types (3/3)
 ---------------------------------------

 * FLB can be used for matrixes